TechRancher/TechRancher/README.md

 My weakness are:

 I am not good at web design.
-I don't have a good design eye.
+Web Design is not easy for me to do.
 I am good at copying design ideas from others but I am not creative to make my own.

 My Long Term Goals:

+I would like to continue learning new languages and finding was to apply them to my everyday life projects.
 I would like to gain a better understanding of coding for microprocessors and get into IoT.
 <!--
 **TechRancher/TechRancher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.